bhisaac/5eFP/5eFP-SRD.md

 **Keen Senses.** You gain advantage on WIS checks to spot, hear, or otherwise detect the presence of something.

 **Fey Ancestry.** You have advantage on ability checks against enchantment magic, and magic can’t put you to sleep.

-~~**Trance.** Elves don’t need to sleep.
-Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
-(The Common word for such meditation is “trance.”)
-While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
-After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.~~

-~~Whenever you spend ⛁ on rest and repairs, you may spend any number of Coin on one bonus downtime activity of your choice.
-You must still satisfy any prerequisites the bonus downtime activity may have before spending the extra Coin.~~
+Additionally, during a downtime round, whenever you spend ⛁ on rest and repairs, you may spend any number of Coin on one bonus downtime activity of your choice.
+You must still satisfy any prerequisites the bonus downtime activity may have before spending the extra Coin.

 ### High Elf

 As a high elf, you have strong ties to nature and magic.
 In many fantasy gaming worlds, there are two kinds of high elves.
 One type is haughty and reclusive, believing themselves to be superior to non-elves and even other elves.
 The other type is more common and more friendly, and often encountered among humans and other species.

 **Favored Ability.** Intelligence (INT)

-~~**Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.~~

 **Arcane Attunement.** You know one cantrip of your choice from the wizard spell list.
 INT is your spellcasting ability for it.